HRSH455/WEB_scanner_DA/README.md

 ## Overview

-The Web Application Security Scanner is designed to help developers and security professionals detect common vulnerabilities in web applications, such as:
+The Web Application Security Scanner helps developers and security professionals detect common vulnerabilities in web applications, including:
 - **Cross-Site Scripting (XSS)**
 - **SQL Injection**
 - **Cross-Site Request Forgery (CSRF)**
 - **Directory Traversal**
 - **Insecure Endpoint Configurations**

-By scanning specified web application endpoints with customized payloads, this tool provides a quick, proactive way to identify and address security risks before they can be exploited in a production environment.
+By scanning specified web application endpoints, this tool provides a quick, proactive approach to identifying and addressing security risks before they can be exploited in a production environment.

 ## Features

 - **Modular Scanning** for various vulnerabilities
 - **Risk Scoring** to prioritize identified issues
 - **JSON Reporting** for detailed analysis and documentation
-- **Logging** of all findings and errors for troubleshooting
+- **Logging** of findings and errors for troubleshooting
 - **Configurable Payloads and Endpoints** to customize scan settings

 ## Requirements